Kystar012/alx-low_level_programming/README.md

 <html>
 <body>
 <h1> Alx-Low_Level_Programming.</h1>
-<p>This repository contains programs written for the low-level programming and algorithm for ALX-Africa Software Engineering Course.
+<p style="color:solid violet;">This repository contains programs written for the low-level programming and algorithm for ALX-Africa Software Engineering Course.
 In these projects, which occurred throughout the duration of one year I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained follows; </p>
 <hr>
 <section>
 <p><ol>